 Daily tours and entrance fees: $110

 Reading reviews about Cambodia will not provide you a full picture.
-Most of these reviews say that prices are low and Asia is dirty, dusty, chaotic, and terrifying with poverty everywhere and tiresome drivers.
+Most of them say that prices are low and Asia is dirty, dusty, chaotic, and terrifying with poverty everywhere and crazy drivers on the roads.